DARPA-ASKEM/terarium/testing/manual/model-configuration-extracting-variables.md

         - The initials should be the same as the default configuration

 ### 5. The gold standard - SIDARTHE model
-1. Add [SIR Document 1]() to your project
-2. Add [SIR Model]() to your project
-3. Add the Stratified SIR model and the SIR contact matrix dataset to the workflow
+1. Add the SIDARTHE model and the SIR contact matrix dataset to the workflow
-4. Create a new "Configure model" operator
+2. Create a new "Configure model" operator
-5. Attach the Stratified SIR model to the "Configure model" operator
-6. Attach the SIR contact matrix dataset to the "Configure model" operator
+3. Attach the SIDARTHE model, SIR contact matrix dataset and SIR Document 1 to the "Configure model" operator
-7. Extract configurations from the inputs
+5. Extract configurations from the inputs
-8. Ensure that the following configurations are extracted:
+6. Ensure that the following configurations are extracted:
     - There are 2-3 model configurations from the Document
         - These will include phases of the covid-19 epidemic in Italy
     - Initial values for S, I, D, A, R, T, H, and E should be extracted for all configurations